-{ \textbf{Abstract}: In this paper, we study the optimal control problems of controlled time-symmetric forward-backward stochastic differential equations with initial-terminal sate constraints.
-Applying the terminal perturbation method and Ekeland's variation principle, a necessary condition of the stochastic optimal control i.e. stochastic maximum principle is derived.
-Applications to backward doubly stochastic linear-quadratic control models as well as other specific models are investigated. }
+In this paper, we study the optimal control problem of a controlled time-symmetric forward-backward doubly stochastic differential equation with initial-terminal sate constraints.
+Applying the terminal perturbation method and Ekeland's variation principle, a necessary condition of the stochastic optimal control, i.e., stochastic maximum principle is derived.
+Applications to backward doubly stochastic linear-quadratic control models are investigated.